-Searching for homes for your loved one is often a stressful experience.
+Searching for senior living homes for your loved one is often a stressful experience.
 In many cases, a health crisis has occurred that forces one to act very quickly.
-Having the luxury of thoroughly researching communities and analyzing their pricing structures is rare.
+Having the luxury of thoroughly researching communities and comparing assisted living costs is rare.

 Many communities have a range of care packages.
 Not every resident will require the same level of care and thus is not charged for the care they do not need.
 For instance, your mother may only require assistance for some tasks, such as getting dressed, or help with mobility or transferring in and out of bed.
 Others may require more advanced care such as medication management and administration, help with complicated medical conditions, or wound care.
 Further, support for those living with memory impairment may also have a separate pricing structure.